Qiskit/qiskit/README.md

 ### Source Installation

-Clone the QISKit SDK repository and navigate to its folder on your local machine:
+Other common option is clone the QISKit SDK repository and navigate to its folder on your local machine:

 Select the "Clone or download" button at the top of this webpage (or from URL shown in the git clone command), unzip the file if needed, and navigate to **qiskit-sdk-py folder** in a terminal window.